mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 {% include demo14-bayesdecisions1.html %}

-The bottom pane plots `expectedRisks` and confirms that $c$ gives the minimum.
+The bottom pane plots `expectedRisks` and confirms that $c$ gives the minimum, and using llr is equivalent to using the Pmiss/Pfa approach.

 ### Expected risk

-Now check that the estimate for the minimum $E(\text{risk})$ is reliable.
-That is, if we use the corresponding cutoff on new instances, do we get close to the sample expected risk?
-With  simulations we can answer the question empirically.
+Now, let's check that the estimated risk is reliable, i.e. if we use the corresponding cut-off on new instances, do we get close to the sample expected risk?
+Simulations provide an answer.
 The four main steps are
 - Get a clasifier that applies the $c$ cut-off
 - Generate a few hundred datasets
 - Compute the risk
 - Check that the sample estimate is similar to the simulated values

-[source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Recipes.scala#L1508)
+Again, the result matters less than the process to get to the result.
+By virtue of being the expected value of a random variable, minRisk will be close to the sample average, but explicitly writing this random variable can help step out of the details and see the big picture again.

+[TODO: consider packaging into one function] [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Recipes.scala#L1508)
 ```scala
     val cutOff: Double = hisTo.minS(pa)